 Multiple hands-on exercises will be included during each module.
 Class participation is required in order to achieve successful completion of the class.

 A car is recommended to commute to the Training Center from all listed hotels.

 The following hotels are recommended for their convenience to the training location:

-Dorothy Stout is owner of Resolution Video Inc. which provides training on Forensic Multimedia Analysis and services for the examination and analysis of video, audio and image evidence.
+Dorothy Stout is the owner of Resolution Video Inc. which provides training on Forensic Multimedia Analysis and services for the examination and analysis of video, audio, and image evidence.
 She has been involved in Forensic Video Analysis since 1998 during her career with the U.S. Postal Inspection Service and also performed as a Forensic Video Analyst for the U.S. Department of Defense Computer Forensic Laboratory (DCFL).
 She has worked with the International Association of Chiefs of Police (IACP) and the Security Industry Association (SIA) as a forensic video/digital video technical consultant.
 Ms. Stout has been qualified as an expert and testified in all levels of the United States Courts and continues to offer expert testimony in civil and criminal cases involving video evidence.
 She has taught as an Adjunct Professor at the George Washington University, in Washington, DC, the University of Indianapolis, and the British Columbia Institute of Technology.
-Ms. Stout holds a Masters Degree in Forensic Science and a Bachelor Degree in Psychology.
+Ms. Stout holds a Masters Degree in Forensic Science and a Bachelors Degree in Psychology.